crabcanon/crabcanon.github.com/_posts/2017-06-13-javascript-design-pattern-facade.md

 <mark>In practice</mark>
 <hr>

-First, let's check how does `Function A` look like without using Facade?
+First, let's check how does `Function A` look like without applying Facade?

 ```javascript
 var areaLayerOneSource = getLayer('areaLayerOne').getSource(); // Vector data